Rate Your Experience - HKIAC Launches Arbitration Evaluation System

 A party to an HKIAC-administered arbitration or an ad hoc arbitration conducted at HKIAC will now be able to rate its satisfaction with HKIAC’s services and facilities on a scale of one to five.
 The party will also be able to rate a number of qualifications of the arbitral tribunal and emergency arbitrator (if any), such as general preparation, familiarity with the applicable laws and rules, the ability to facilitate a fair, neutral and effective process, case management, communication and decision-making skills.
 Similarly an arbitrator or emergency arbitrator will also be able to rate HKIAC’s services and, when relevant, give feedback on the performance of fellow arbitrators.

 The evaluation system comprises eight forms designed for parties, arbitrators or emergency arbitrators in different types of proceedings.
-These forms are available here and should take no more than 10 minutes to complete.
+These forms are available upon request from email@example.com and should take no more than 10 minutes to complete.

 The completed forms will be submitted only to HKIAC and any feedback collected will be treated with the strictest confidence.
 HKIAC will however retain the right to publish statistics compiled on the basis of information collected.
 In such circumstances, all names, case details and other identifying factors will be withheld.
 This allows users to provide honest feedback and ensures the ability of an arbitrator or emergency arbitrator to make independent decisions is not affected by any public rating.